antonioleal/myslackbuilds/README.md

 - Category: office
-- Version: 2.122.1
+- Version: 2.124.0
 - Homepage: https://www.ledger.com/ledger-live
 - Code repository: https://www.ledger.com/ledger-live

-*Note: updater.sh not available*
+*Note: updater.sh is available for this package*
 ## dapper (Desktop Applications Autostarter)
  Simple lightweight desktop application auto-starter.
 It will read .desktop files in the autostart directories, all according to the